yum clean all # yum update

 With the increasing popularity of Linux desktops, There is another requirement occurred that we should have an application which can be used to run windows applications.
 Windows has a long list of beautiful applications for users which is not available for Linux users.
 As we know that Linux does not support windows executable so WineHQ is a solution to run windows applications and Linux systems.

-This article will help you to install Wine 1.7.38 Development Release on RHEL based systems.
+This article will help you to install Wine 1.8 Stable Release on RHEL based systems.

 # yum groupinstall '

 Development Tools' # yum install libX11-devel freetype-devel zlib-devel libxcb-devel

 RPM packages for wine are not available for latest versions, So we need to download wine source code.
 Use below commands to download it.

 # cd /usr/src # wget http://dl.winehq.org/wine/source/1.8/wine-1.8.tar.bz2 # tar xjf wine-1.8.tar.bz2 # cd wine-1.8